A university for the curious

 SAT Reasoning Test or ACT

 The SAT Reasoning Test or the ACT is required for all first-year applicants.
-Beginning in spring 2016, the redesigned SAT will be available to students applying for entry in fall 2017 and after.
+The redesigned SAT will be available to students applying for entry in fall 2017 and after.
 (Please note: The writing section of the ACT is optional and the essay section of the redesigned SAT will be optional once it’s administered.)
 Johns Hopkins will review applications of students who attend U.S. high schools using either self-reported or official SAT or ACT scores from applicants who attend U.S. These students will not be required to submit official score reports unless and until they are admitted and choose to enroll.
 You are able to self-report test scores through the Coalition Application, Common Application, or Universal Application.

 Regular Decision applicants and admitted Early Decision students must submit a Mid-year Report and updated transcript by mid-February (or as soon as they are available if after the deadline).
 The Mid-year Report must be submitted directly by the school and must include an updated senior year transcript.